webstermath/A-Saint-A-Day/README.md

-# A-Saint-A-Day
-A Saint A Day
+# A Saint A Day

+An App for listening to The Lives Of The Saints by Alban Butler as recorded by Marie Therese.

+The App can be found at [asaintaday.com](https://asaintaday.com)

+## Contributions

+Contributions and suggestions are welcome.

 ## Todo
 - Finish recording track times in spreadsheet
-- Make offline first
-- Make github repo public
+- Style better buttons
+- Improve Caching resources

-## End Goal
+## Future
 1. Track Tools
 - Build better track tools for collaboration and capture
 - analyze sound volume and use auto-dictation that matches times with text to predict break points